-Delighted to be featured in a recent Forbes article alongside Richard Branson on avoiding burnout as a business owner.
+Delighted to be featured in a recent Forbes article alongside none other than Richard Branson on avoiding burnout as a business owner.
 Many of the key points also apply to those looking to land their ideal job or career.

 When you’re looking for your ideal job or the right career for you, you’ll naturally put in the hard work and effort to try to land that new role or career as quickly as you can – whatever it may be.

 Without realising, burnout can sometimes sneak up on people.
 We all have to take a step back at times to recharge our batteries and gain some perspective.
 It’s about being kind to ourselves.
 We can fall into the trap of treating ourselves in a tough or unforgiving way in order to reach our goals...but self-care is most important in order to be successful for the long term.

 If you’re struggling at the moment in your job search or career change, it’s helpful to think back to your purpose and why you’re doing what you’re doing.
 It could be that you want to help people, it could be that you want to make someone proud or maybe you just want to make the best of your talents.
 By doing this, it really helps to gain perspective and to keep going.

 Also, keep a list of your achievements – it can be all too easy to forget how far you’ve come.
 Even if you got to the latter stages of an interview process and didn’t get a job offer, it’s still a great achievement to get so far in a process.